An international project funded by the European Union that uses innovative technology to empower NGOs

 The research and educational resources developed during the project will be discussed and disseminated with other community-based NGOs at a major three-day participatory event in Poland in Spring 2020.
 RNTC is responsible for research, designing the training materials in creating Alternative Narrative Campaigns, delivering trainings in three countries and providing support through follow up coaching.

-Stage One – Collecting Best Practice and preparing training materials
+Stage One – Collecting best practices and preparing training materials

 TechSoup will commission a review of existing strategies to counter extremism and promote alternative narratives among vulnerable young people.
 This review will be used to develop a communication model to conduct online campaigns for young people at risk of radicalisation.
 A Training Handbook will be produced to assist partner NGOs in running online campaigns.